 weight training transitioned into my addiction for high mileage.
 I

 loved focusing on high repetitions, sets, and a long workout time.
 While I felt

 accomplished at the end of the day, I really was not improving my running times

 and wrestling skills to their fullest potential like I could if I focused more

 on specificity and quality.

-About two years ago, I started up training with Gary Anger doing his "Super-Slow" workout out.
+In 2010, I started up training with Gary Anger doing his "Super-Slow" workout out.
 This workout involves pushing the weight as slowly as possible both inward and outward, recruiting the maximum amount of muscle fibers and stressing the system to its fullest potential.
 As time progressed, I started decreasing the total workout time and increasing quality with Super-slow.
 At first I thought I would lose tone/fitness in my body.
 This however, was not the case.
 In fact, I noticed that I became stronger and more efficient on the bike and kept up the same tone/ fitness.
 I would combine the super-slow with a Push-Up/Abdomen to keep a strong core.

 After starting Super-Slow, I noticed an increase in my 1-minute and 5 minute power, improving my Anaerobic and V02 max values.
 As hard intensity training and super-slow working out progressed, I noticed results in my bike racing.